-As preparation for your gastroscopy you should not eat or drink for 6 hours before the test.
+As preparation for your procedure you cannot eat solid food from the day before the test.
 Because of this, there is an increased risk that your blood sugar level could become too low (this is hypoglycaemia or a 'hypo').
 The enclosed leaflet gives you more detailed information about hypoglycaemia.